1406 Jefferson St.

 became a bestseller on Amazon.

-Fall is here and as the temperatures start to dip I am bracing myself.
-I grew up overseas in warm climates.
+Fall is here and as the temperatures start to dip I'm bracing myself.
+I grew up in warm climates.
 Winter is still a challenge for me but I have my coat ready, my earmuffs, and all the other layers it takes to keep me warm here.

 Kaitlyn is getting taller too and even prettier, look out world.
-She's changed into a young lady with a will of iron seemingly overnight.
+She's a young lady with a will of iron.
 That stage when they suddenly leave childhood behind always makes me sad as I will miss the babies I watched grow up.
 I keep those memories safely tucked away in my heart.
-She's still quite feisty.
+She will definitely be a young woman who wants to be in charge and she is feisty enough to pull that off.

-My middle son Travis and his wife Rhonda are getting used to two teenagers growing up quickly.
-Travis is working all over the place now with Coca Cola.
-It's a lot of driving around but he is used to that.
+My middle son Travis and his wife Rhonda are getting used to the gradual emptying of their nest.
+That's a big adjustment for all parents.
+Travis is working all over the place with Coca Cola.
+It's a lot of driving around but he's used to that.
 He's had to work right through the pandemic because he's in the food supplying business.
-Luckily he is blessed with an amazing immune system.
-Rhonda could work from home.
-They all came through it healthy so far thank goodness.
+Luckily he's blessed with an amazing immune system and hasn't gotten ill.
+Rhonda worked from home and also seems to be coming through this in good health thank goodness.

 My oldest son Blake and I kept in touch right up to the end.
 He called me and told me how much he loved me and thanked me for "choosing him".
 When my older sons were teased about being adopted I always told them the regular kids were just jealous because they weren't chosen like my boys were.
 Blake remembered that.
 It appears that he may have called me that last time the night he died.
 I will probably never know if he called before or after he died because of the unique time he called me.
-I treasure that last call and I am glad we got to share how much we love each other.
+I treasure that last call and I'm grateful we had the chance to share how much we love each other.
+I will miss his wonderful laugh and the way he enjoyed teasing me about living in such a cold part of the country when I don't like cold weather.
+He liked to call me in January and let me know he was still in shorts.
+I tod him that was mean and then we laughed together.

 I hope for nothing but peace and good health for everyone in my family.

 I am still working with clients regularly doing personal readings and police cases.
 I'm more visible these days so I work a lot more cases than I used to.
-I 've worked on over 1000 cases in 45 years.
+I've worked on over 1300 cases in 50 years.
 I never imagined I would ever work on that many cases and still find so much satisfaction in helping to get another killer, or rapist off the streets.

-This book combines the story of my parents' wonderful love story, and my evolving psychic abilities as I learned how to use them better.
+This book combines the story of my parents' wonderful love story, and my evolving psychic abilities as I learned how to use them.

-With the right attitude, care, psychic skills, and cooperative detectives willing to track down the leads I came up with we solved the unsolvable and I'm still doing it.
-It's not easy and there is nothing much about tracking down killers that will ever be fun.
+With the right attitude, care, psychic skills, and cooperative detectives willing to track down the leads I come up with we solve the unsolvable.
+It's not easy and there's nothing about tracking down killers that will ever be fun.

 There seems to be an endless supply of distorted people who rationalize their right to take another's life from them.
 At the same time the supply of those detectives who chase them down are still out there too!
 Bringing justice for those whose lives were taken remains a goal that detectives of all kinds understand and will go on seeking.